 Human rights in the Netherlands

-In the Netherlands, human rights are protected by national legislation and international agreements.
-Nevertheless, human rights are sometimes jeopardised, for instance when developments in computer technology pose a threat to the privacy of the individual.
+In the Netherlands human rights are protected by national legislation and international conventions.
+But even so, human rights can sometimes come under pressure.
+For example, developments in IT can create new privacy risks.

-Many human rights are enshrined in Chapter 1 of the Dutch Constitution.
-They are also known as ‘fundamental rights’.
-For instance article 1 states that all persons in the Netherlands shall be treated equally in equal circumstances.
-This article is elaborated in separate legislation such as the Equal Treatment Act (AWGB).
+In the Netherlands many human rights are laid down in chapter 1 of the Constitution.
+These rights are also referred to as fundamental rights.
+A well-known example is article 1 of the Constitution, which says that everyone in the Netherlands must be treated equally in equal circumstances.
+Article 1 has been elaborated in separate legislation, such as the Equal Treatment Act.

 International human rights agreements